 The 12×24 porcelain tiles were a key find at the ReStore.
 The colour ties in beautifully & at $1.25/sq ft, they can’t be beat!
 The glass mosaik tile used for the top border we picked up on sale at Lowes.
 I love how the mosaik picks up the greys in the big tile & also pulls in the blues from the wall.
 This project was my first attempt at tiling and I’m pretty happy with how it turned out.
 I think there will definitely be some more tiling in my future.

 We had a lot of fun getting this project completed.
 We challenged ourselves.
 We learned a lot and we got a ton of practice for the many DIY projects we have ahead of us at the Dreamhouse.
+You guys know that Kes and I were useless when we first started building this house but we’ve learning from your mistakes, looking on sites like backyard toolshed, and forcing yourself to take on challenges you’ve not done before really helps you develop your skills!

 UPDATE: We’ve entered Creating with the Stars this year!
 Make sure to check out the East Coast Creative Blog and click on our ‘Fun & Functional Laundry Room Refresh’ submission to vote for us!